 Once the claim is settled with the insured the vehicle will either be sold via a salvage agent or retained by the owner on a cash in lieu basis.
 The AQP must follow a strict code of practice including the correct use of manufacturers repair methods when determining a vehicles suitability for repair.
 They must either choose a repairable salvage category's N & S or non repairable A & B.

-Once the claim has been settled there are no further rules or restrictions placed on the repairer regarding the repair method, the new owner is free to repair the vehicle at their discretion.
+Having been sold on by the insurer there are no further rules or restrictions placed on the repairer regarding the repair method, the new owner is free to repair the vehicle at their discretion.
 My Car Inspections are Category N and Category S pre purchase vehicle inspection specialists, our qualified engineers use their skill and experience to assess the area/extent of the damage and quality/method of repairs carried out.
 Our aim is to ascertain if your potential purchase is roadworthy, structurally/mechanically sound and value for money.

 What is Cat N damage?